-Every day at ISKCON temples throughout the world (and often at other Gaudiya-Vaishnava temples), the song Jaya Radha-Madhava by Srila Bhaktivinode Thakur (1838-1914) is sung during the morning worship services.
-This song, originally written in Bengali, depicts the sweetness of the Supreme Personality of Godhead Krishna's appearance as a cowherd boy in the village of Vrindaban, India, some 5,000 years ago, and hints at His loving pastimes with His devotees.
+Every day at ISKCON temples throughout the world (and at many other non-ISKCON Gaudiya-Vaishnava temples), the song Jaya Radha-Madhava by Srila Bhaktivinode Thakur (1838-1914) is sung during the morning worship services.
+This song, originally written in Bengali, depicts the sweetness of the Supreme Personality of Godhead Krishna’s appearance as a cowherd boy in the village of Vrindaban, India, some thousands of years ago, and hints at his loving pastimes with his devotees.

-Bhaktivinode explained: "Krsna is the lover of Radha.
+Bhaktivinode explained: “Krishna is the lover of Radha.
 He displays many amorous pastimes in the groves of Vrindaban.
-He is the lover of the cowherd maidens of Vraja, the holder of the great hill named Govardhan, the beloved son of mother Yashoda, the delighter of the inhabitants of Vraja, and He wanders in the forests along the banks of the River Yamuna."
+He is the lover of the cowherd maidens of Vraja, the holder of the great hill named Govardhan, the beloved son of mother Yasoda, the delighter of the inhabitants of Vraja, and he wanders in the forests along the banks of the River Yamuna.”

 The City of God Temple Orchestra, January 1991.